Shortcut | RM |

 If you wanted to disable only the Z axis in a 4-axis build like this you would send the command RM Y=11

-to the controller (11
+to the controller (11 is 00001011

 Sets or reads the read index for the next move.
 The read index is zero-indexed, so its maximum value is the one less than the number of positions in the ring buffer.